-1. Every delivery in the Union of agricultural products from a sector listed in Article 1(2), other than milk and milk products and sugar, by a farmer, a producer organisation or an association of producer organisations to a processor, distributor or retailer, shall be covered by a written contract between the parties.
+1. Every delivery in the Union of agricultural products from a sector listed in Article 1(2), other than milk and milk products and sugar, by a farmer, including a farmers' association, or a producer organisation or an association of producer organisations to a processor, distributor or retailer, shall be covered by a written contract between the parties.